 There’s no question that conventional stuff is cheaper, but I believe we can all be healthier, not just those of us who have lots of money.
 Here’s how I do it:

-- Use less.
-I don’t shower everyday and I definitely don’t wash my hair everyday.
-When we aren’t stripping all of the natural oils from our skin it’s less likely to over compensate, which means we actually don’t have to bathe daily.
+I don’t shower every day and I definitely don’t wash my hair every day.
+When we aren’t stripping all of the natural oils from our skin it’s less likely to overcompensate, which means we actually don’t have to bathe daily.
 In fact, a new study shows that we only really need to bathe 1-2 times a week.
 Less bathing, less product…pretty simple!

-- Simplify my routine. don’t have multiple shades of eyeshadow (or multiples of anything) at a time.
-One eyeshadow palete with 3 or 4 colors usually does it for me.
-I keep a minimalists makeup bag and don’t buy into all the extra products aa lot of people feel they can’t live without.
+I don’t have multiple shades of eyeshadow (or multiples of anything) at a time.
+One eyeshadow palette with 3 or 4 colors usually does it for me.
+I keep a minimalists makeup bag and don’t buy into all the extra products a lot of people feel they can’t live without.

-- Find deals.
 Often I can find products locally at a better price than anywhere online but that’s probably not true for those of you living closer to cities.
-However, with some planning and determination you can find good deals on just about anything.
-Between my local grocery store, amazon, vitacost, and thrive market I find a good deal when I need to restock, and I try to buy a few extra bottles or bars of soap if I can.
+However, with some planning and determination, you can find good deals on just about anything.
+Between my local grocery store, Amazon, vitacost, and thrive market I find a good deal when I need to restock, and I try to buy a few extra bottles or bars of soap if I can.

 How are you switching to natural or organic beauty products?
 Tell us in the comments below!